$ ls -la ./fallrisk.ai/

 4. Whose training lineage is present?

+Software identity can be valid while model identity is entirely absent.
 We have measured this directly: three substitution scenarios executed against a live gateway with real HTTP requests, signed attestation JWTs, and OPA policy enforcement.
 In every scenario, the workload identity, artifact integrity, and API authentication remained valid.
 In every scenario, the structural identity measurement detected the substitution and the policy gate denied the request.

 Technical notes: Agent Identity Is Not Model Identity · Measured Model Substitution · Zenodo, 2026

-Three engagement modes.
+Two products.
 One escalation path.

 Every neural network carries a unique structural fingerprint — not from what it says, but from the geometry of how it decides what to say.
 The fingerprint is a mathematical consequence of the architecture, not something anyone inserted.